Hessequa Local Municipality: History

 The transitional councils were initially made up of members nominated by the various parties to the negotiations, until May 1996 when elections were held.
 At the time of these elections the Albertinia-Gourits TLC was dissolved and replaced by separate TLCs for Albertinia and Gouritsmond.
 The South Cape District Council was established in place of the South Cape RSC, and transitional representative councils (TRCs) were elected to represent rural areas outside the TLCs on the District Council.
 The area that was to become Hessequa Municipality formed part of the Langeberg TRC.

 At the local elections of December 2000 the TLCs and TRCs were dissolved and the Langeberg Municipality was established as a single local authority.
 At the same election the South Cape District Council was also dissolved and replaced by the Eden District Municipality.
 In 2005 the name of the local municipality was changed from Langeberg to Hessequa.
 (The Langeberg name was subsequently reused for the municipality formerly known as Breede River/Winelands.)

+Demographics

+According to the 2022 census, the municipality had a population of 71,918 people, increasing at an annual rate of 3.2% from 2011.
+Of these, 72.5% identified as "Coloured," 22% as "White," and 4.5% as "Black African."